It all started in 1926 with the "Golf & Country Club District"

 The Western Open was held in 1960 and, once again, a playoff was needed to determine its eventual winner.
 Stan Leonard defeated Art Wall on the first playoff hole.
 It must be said this Club has faced and has overcome all challenges presented during it's 90 year history.
 From the 1950s forward, its growth and reputation in the District has flourished.

 By definition, history chronicles people and events.
-In the case of Western, its history goes beyond the Club as an institution; it is really defined by its people - those who were responsible for its inception, followed by the visionaries who took the Club private; to where it is today and all of those who are currently bound by the common cause that is for the good of Western.
+In the case of Western, its history goes beyond the Club as an institution.
+WGCC is truly defined by its people - those who were responsible for its inception, followed by the visionaries who took the Club private, to where it is today and all of those who are currently bound by the common cause that is for the good of Western.